-The Bible says salvation is to be preached to every person in the world because when Christ died He died for the sins of the world.
+The Bible says salvation is to be preached to every person in the world because when Christ died, He died for the sins of the world.
 So, you see, I don’t believe the teaching of Calvinism.
 I strongly oppose it.
 I despise the teaching.
 I believe it’s heresy to teach what they teach.

 Here you are.
 You’re all lost.
 I’m God.
 I like my part.
 You’re all lost.
 I’m God.
 So, you’re all lost.
 You’re all going to Hell.
 So, if I choose to save, you know, say twenty-five of you, that’s still grace.
 Isn’t it?
 Wouldn’t it be better than not saving anybody?
 Well, if God can save twenty-five why didn’t He just do it for everybody?
 Did He create everybody?
 Well, why doesn’t He just go ahead and save everybody?
-Because, that’s not how God does it.
-But, that’s what some people teach, and I don’t agree with that.

 So, how holy would you have to be?
 Well, I’m pretty good.
 I mean how pretty good would you have to be?
-You know the Bible says you have to be perfect.
+You know the Bible says you must be perfect.
 You’d have to turn from all sin.
 One sin would be enough to cause you to question or doubt your salvation.

 What if you lived good for forty years, and then blew it one day before you died?
 That one day proved you never were saved because you didn’t persevere to the end, my friend.